 Indicate the full name of each author who will give each statement.
 If only one author is giving the REQUIRED statements, the same author may speak both statements.

+Introduction Amelia Pinto::

+In this video we describe a set of procedures designed to interrogate the impact of a viral infection and the resulting immunological response using a murine model of Zika virus infection.
+This protocol identifies the extent to which a virus has spread throughout the body, traversing physical barriers and accessing tissues.
+Through the comparison of pathogenic features this protocol allows the dissection of correlates of infection, changes in viral virulence, and the study of vaccine protection.

 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Amelia Pinto: _This protocol is significant because it allows to develop a mechanistic understanding of infection and immunity.
+This protocol allows the dissection of in vivo infection and quantification of infectious virus in multiple organs.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Amelia Pinto: __This protocol allows for the rapid dissection of viral spread within small animal model.
+With the ability to visualize, capture and store experimental data.
+Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.